Splynter-Security/Threat-Modeling-GitBook/notations/archimate/risk-and-security-overlay.md

 We will therefore focus more on the relevant components.

 ## Mapping Risk and Security concepts to ArchiMate
-The definitions and mapping are near identical copies of those found in the whitepaper.
+**These definitions and mappings are near identical copies (including language)** of those found in the whitepaper.
 Sometimes slightly adjusted or amended to focus more on threat modelling instead of risk management.
+Note many of the mappings can be done through specialization.

 ### Risk
 **Risk** can be defined as the probably frequency and probable magnitude of future loss.
 Risk also includes the potential of a potentially undesirable outcome (loss) resulting from a given action, activity, and/or inaction foreseen and unforeseen.
-Mapping the concept of risk in ArchiMate can be done with the *assessment* concept.
+Mapping the concept of risk in ArchiMate can be done with the *assessment* concept, for example through specialization.
 In a threat model however, risk itself is not commonly modelled.
 What is far more useful is to model individual threats, control measures, etc.

 **Risk metrics** are metrics used to quantify risk.
 These should be included as *attributes* to the risk concept.